 The return envelopes have prepaid postage and can be returned through the mail.
 You can also return your ballots using the black drop box located at the Town Offices.
-The drop box is located next to the front entrance at 16 Lincoln Road and is checked frequently throughout the day.
+In the back of the Town Office Building at 16 Lincoln Road and is checked frequently throughout the day.

 If you feel comfortable, you may also return your ballot directly to us at the Town Clerk's Office during business hours.